 (3) Subsection (1) ceases to apply to a by-law once it ceases to be in effect.

-[Section 16D inserted by No. 32 of 2016 s.
+[Section 16D inserted: No. 32 of 2016 s.
 148.]

 16E.
 Regulations

 (1) The Senate, in the name and on behalf of the University, may, from time to time, make, alter, and repeal regulations for the purpose of carrying out this Act, or any amendment thereof, or any Statute made by the governing body of the University, or for the purpose of securing and enforcing the management, good government, and discipline of the University; and every such regulation shall be binding upon all deans, professors, lecturers, examiners, and all other officers and employees of the University, and also on all students attending the University.